yfktn/twigcache-plugin/README.md

 ```
 Or if you want to use value of ```octCacheStrategyLifetime```, you can use ```null``` value instead of 120.

+### GenerationalCacheStrategy with model

-In another case, you have view to show detail of Eloquent database model and it would expired in 7200 seconds or when our model updated (*since the cache strategy need **created_at** field in your model as Carbon object to generated cache key, you need to make custom mutator if it doesn't exist*), then our code would be:
+In another case, you have view to show detail of Eloquent database model and it would expired in 7200 seconds or when our model updated (*since the cache strategy need **updated_at** field in your model as Carbon object to generated cache key, you need to make custom mutator if it doesn't exist*), then our code would be:

 ```
 {# add model annotation #}